HubRise/website/content/apps/trapar/en/connect-hubrise.md

 ## Connect Trapar

-Only the Trapar support team can connect your last-mile delivery management solution to HubRise.
+The connection between Trapar and HubRise can only be established by the Trapar support team.

 To connect Trapar to HubRise, proceed as follows:

 1. Grant Trapar access to your HubRise account.
 For more information, see [Grant Access to Trapar Support](#give-access).
-1. Contact the Trapar support team who will establish the connection to HubRise.
-For more information, see [Contact Trapar Support](#contact).
+2. Contact Trapar support at support@trapar.co.uk, and specify the location name and ID to connect.
+You can include support@hubrise.com in copy for a coordinated follow-up between our two teams.

+If you are not sure how to find your HubRise identifiers, see [Location Name and ID](/docs/locations#location-name-and-id).

 ## Grant Access to Trapar Support {#give-access}